 Andrew Cassidy (1762-1846)

-Andrew Cassidy, William Cassidy’s father, is as far back as we have been able to trace the genealogy.
+Andrew Cassidy was William Cassidy’s father.
 All we know of Andrew are his dates, his marriage to Margaret Nesbitt in 1793, and their ten children.

 Mike Cassidy believes Andrew and Margaret are buried in the old Church of Ireland cemetery in the Village of Inver at the mouth of the Eany River.
 This cemetery is very difficult to find now.
 The ruins of the Cassidy cottage, which Michael saw many years before 1999 on a visit to The Port, has disappeared.
 In its place now is a depot for a salmon fish farm.